ashleemilton/ashleemilton.github.io/_publications/storytimeRecSys2019.md

 title: "StoryTime: eliciting preferences from children for book recommendations"
 collection: publications
 permalink: /publication/2019-09-10-storytime
-excerpt: 'We present StoryTime, a book recommender for children.
-Our web-based recommender is co-designed with children and uses images to elicit their preferences.
-By building on existing solutions related to both visual interfaces and book recommendation strategies for children, StoryTime can generate suggestions without historical data or adult guidance.
-We discuss the benefits of StoryTime as a starting point for further research exploring the cold start problem, incorporating historical data, and needs related to children as a complex audience to enhance the recommendation process.'
 date: 2019-09-10
 venue: 'The 13th ACM Conference on Recommender Systems'
 paperurl: 'http://ashleemilton.github.io/files/storytimeRecSys2019.pdf'